 The study is anticipated to analyze the requirements needed by CSX Railroad for operations, including to serve additional anticipated freight traffic resulting from the VinFast development further southwest.
 Further, the study should identify possible alternative locations and conduct an alternatives analysis of those potential locations, including acceptance of site by the public and neighboring residents, property owners and stakeholders, as well as to CSX Railroad; and the required track and roadway improvements necessary to relocate the yard.
 The study should explore feasibility of a grade-separated bicycle and pedestrian crossing to replace the existing at-grade rail crossing between downtown Apex and the Apex Town campus.
 Planning-level costs and an implementation plan for the recommendations is expected.
-This study will be conducted over the course of two fiscal years.

 Apex Rail Yard Relocation Study Budget PL funds STBGP funds Match Additional Member

 FY 2024 Town of Apex \$50,000 \$50,000

-CAMPO

-FY 2025 CAMPO \$50,000 \$40,000 \$10,000
+CAMPO \$50,000 \$40,000 \$10,000

-Total FY 24+ FY 25 \$100,000
+Total FY 24 \$100,000